UAE Tax Residency for UK Business Owners

 The UAE Tax Residency Certificate (TRC)

-Meeting the test makes you UAE tax resident under UAE law.
-The TRC is the document the FTA issues to confirm that, in writing, for a defined period.
+Meeting one of the three tests makes you UAE tax resident under UAE law.
+The TRC is the document the Federal Tax Authority (FTA) issues to confirm that in writing for a defined period.

 When to apply for the TRC